attack68/rateslib/docs/source/i_about.rst

 3) Unify asset classes within a single UI
 -------------------------------------------------------

-This defines scope. *Rateslib* aims to unify interest rates, FX and inflation in its first version.
+This defines scope.
+As of *v3.0* *rateslib* aims to unify interest rates, FX, inflation, FX vol and IR vol within the same framework and pricing mechanics.
-The ambition is to incorporate volatility products into version two.
-Within this unification we must include the commonly traded instruments within each of these classes.

 4) Achieve scalable performance
 --------------------------------------------

-This is a functionality objective.
+This is a functionality objective. *Rateslib* uses Rust extensions for bottlenecks and aims to port as much core calculation code to Rust as possible to drive performance.
-Version one of *rateslib* is pure Python.
-The performance constraints this places are restrictive.
-However, every method *rateslib* offers must be capable of producing results in practical time.
-A fixed income library written in Python cannot achieve what *rateslib* achieves without AD.
-Additionally many manual optimisations are implemented and are documented.
+*Rateslib* also seeks to expand its *serialization* tools for effective persistent storage and network transfer of data.

 A wider article about
 `performance in rateslib <https://www.linkedin.com/pulse/rateslib-performance-1000-irs-rateslib>`_